-Flash of the Spirit is my sixth album, and it builds on the direction begun on my previous albums Arrival City, Sahara and LOS-HEL: Possible Cities.
+Flash of the Spirit is my fifth solo album, and it builds on the direction begun on my previous albums Arrival City, Sahara and LOS-HEL: Possible Cities.

 The album is inspired by my travels and experiences in West Africa.
 It’s a reflection on a kind of liminal global space, imaginary and real, that exists in between and beyond cultures, nations, borders, ecosystems, beliefs, social constructs, identities and differences.
 This space is always in the state of becoming: changing, emerging and suggesting new possibilities.